stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/5-autoscaling.md

 1. How to configure resource requests and limits for containers
 2. How to create basic and advanced Horizontal Pod Autoscalers
 3. How to test autoscaling behaviour under load
-4. How to configure custom scaling behaviours
-5. Best practices for implementing autoscaling in production

 Horizontal Pod Autoscaling is a powerful feature that allows your applications to respond automatically to changing workloads, ensuring both performance and efficient resource utilisation.